syncfusion-content/maui-docs/MAUI/Effects-View/Getting-Started.md

 {% endtabs %}

-Step 3: Set the control to content in `ContentPage`.
+Open the `MainPage.xaml` file and define the `SfEffectsView` control using consistent instance names:

 {% tabs %}